There are many explanations why a blog post can be less-than-perfect. Poor formatting. Poor word choice. Poor grammar. Poor shareability.

 - How to Outline

 If you come across a grouping that consists of just one item, dispose of it.
-It’s going to be too shallow to sit on its own, and it doesn’t suit the Big Idea quite well because it was combined with nothing else.
+It will be too shallow to sit on its own, and it doesn’t suit the Big Idea quite well because it was combined with nothing else.

 When you develop groupings, you can see how almost every blog post has the potential to be short-form or long-form, depending on what you do next.